 As part of SolTech’s inherent effort to continuously improve its operation, and build ever more stabile and well functioning processes, a new conduction system has been introduced and the quality of its processes certified according to ISO 9001.
 This certification further confirms SolTech’s commitment to quality work.

-This press release contains insider information, which SolTech Energy Sweden AB (publ.) is required to make public according to the EU’s market abuse regulation.
-Said information is furnished, via the above-cited contact person’s authorization, for publication on December 20 2016, at 07:00 CEST.
+The information contained in this press release conforms to that which SolTech Energy Sweden AB (publ.) is required to make public according to the EU’s regulation.596/2014 concerning securities market abuse.
+Said information is furnished, via the above-cited contact person’s authorization, for publication on 3 July 2017, at 08:15 CET.

 SolTech’s investment in China is carried out by a jointly owned company, Advanced SolTech Renewable Energy (Hangzhou) Co.
 Ltd (ASRE), where SolTech is the majority (51%) owner and Advanced Solar Power Hangzhou Inc. (ASP) the minority (49%) owner.
-The business model consists of having said jointly owned company, ASRE, responsible for the installation, ownership, and periodic maintenance of solar energy installations mounted on the roofs of customer-owned facilities.
+The business model consists of having said jointly owned company, ASRE, responsible for the financing, installation, ownership, and periodic maintenance of solar energy installations mounted on the roofs of customer-owned facilities.
 The customer does not pay for the installed solar energy unit, but instead undersigns a long-term, 20-25 year contract to buy all the electricity and/or thermal heat the relevant unit produces.
-ASRE’s current income comes from the sale of electricity to customers, in combination with various forms of subsidies per produced kWh.
-The strategy is to build a backlog of orders for 2016 and beyond, with the goal of obtaining by the year 2019 an installed capacity of approximately 230 MW in full operation, generating current annual sales amounting to approximately 400 MSEK (40.1 MEUR).
+ASRE’s current income comes from the sale of electricity to customers, along with various forms of subsidies per produced kWh.
+Focus is now concentrated on building a backlog of orders for 2017 and beyond, with the goal of obtaining by the close of 2021 an installed capacity of 605 MW (megawatts), which in 2022 will be set into full operation, generating current annual sales amounting to approximately 1 billion SEK (103 MEUR).